Hayden Valley: History

-In 2018, Native American leaders have called for it to be renamed Buffalo Nation's Valley, because Hayden "advocated for the extermination of tribal people who refused to comply with federal dictates".

 Location

 The Hayden valley, centrally located in Yellowstone National Park, is approximately 7 mi long north to south and 7 mi wide east to west and occupies about 50 sqmi of the park.
 It lies mostly to the west of the Yellowstone River between Canyon and Yellowstone Lake, in Wyoming.
 The Canyon to Lake section of the Grand Loop Road follows the eastern side of the valley near the river.